 Welcome to One Shared House 2030: this is how you designed it

 We asked people how they would like to co-live in 2030.
-Over 7,000 people from 147 countries have responded and, so far, every single person would be willing to share at least something.
+More than 14,000 people from 147 countries have responded and, so far, every single person would be willing to share at least something.

 Co-living is growing in popularity in major cities such as London and New York, and we believe this is just the beginning.
 Shared living will become increasingly attractive to millions of people as they struggle to find adequate and affordable housing in cities in the years to come.